 Piezoelectric Springs and Loudspeakers

-Before thinking of springs as actuators, it is easier to look at a piezoelectric spring generating electrical signals, as opposed to movement.
+Before considering springs as actuators, it is easier to look at a piezoelectric spring generating electrical signals, as opposed to movement.
 Springs like this are formed in the green ceramic state by winding an extruded tube on to a former of the required diameter and pitch.
 The spring is then sintered on a refractory ceramic former of a size that allows for sintering shrinkage.

 When actuated, the bender attempts to coil or uncoil, which affects the pressure inside the linear bearing.
 If this coiling is made to be greater at one end than the other, or if the internal core is tapered, the core will be forced to move along the axis of the coil in line with the applied voltage.
-The action is, similar to that produced by a hand squeezing a wet bar of soap – the harder you squeeze, the faster the soap shoots out.
-The key thing is that a small movement in the ‘squeeze’ produces a much larger movement in the core.
-This movement generates movement of the air next to it, and therefore produces noise.
+This action is similar to that which is produced by a hand squeezing a wet bar of soap – the harder you squeeze, the faster the soap shoots out.
+The key is that a small movement in the ‘squeeze’ produces a much larger movement in the core.
+This movement generates movement in the air next to it and therefore produces noise.

 From a laboratory curiosity with no apparent applications, piezoelectric ceramic springs have become an exciting new interdisciplinary research area.
-These structures show great potential for new types of actuators and sensors, and these springs, in their various forms, could greatly expand the realm of piezoelectric materials and make them an even more integral part of modem technology.
+These structures show great potential for new types of actuators and sensors, and these springs, in their various forms, could greatly expand the realm of piezoelectric materials and make them an even more integral part of modern technology.